-Disk overlay software such as the Vision Systems LBA Enhancer or Ontrack Disk Manager can work around BIOS limits and allow booting of larger IDE hard drives, with the same caveats as using such software on a real machine.
 The maximum supported disk image size for IDE or SCSI is 131071 MB.
+Disk overlay software such as Ontrack Disk Manager can work around BIOS limits and allow booting of IDE hard drives within the 131071 MB limit, with the same caveats as using such software on a real machine.